mathisbot/opengl-fps/README.md

 on *libsdl.org*

-As OpenGL is a set of specifications and not a library, I had to choose a library that would allow me to use it.
+As OpenGL is a set of specifications and not a library, I had to choose a library that would allow me to create a context around it, like opening a window.
 Among the many choices available (GLFW, GLUT, SFML, ...), one stood out for its characteristics:

 - SDL2 is renowned for its lightweight design, which ensures efficient resource utilization without compromising performance.